Azure/Azure-Sentinel/DataConnectors/O365 Data/readme.md

 ![Output](./images/Picture7.png)<br>

 ### Deploy the Azure Function App
-Thanks to the published ARM template the deployment of the [Azure Funtion App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data) is done with just a few clicks.
+Thanks to the published ARM template the deployment of the [Azure Function App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data) is done with just a few clicks.
 1. Click to **Deploy the template / Deploy to Azure** below.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FDataConnectors%2FO365%20Data%2Fazuredeploy.json)

 2. Now it is time to use the noted details from previous steps.
-- Select the right **Subscription**, **Resource Group** and **Region** where you what to deploy the Azure Funtion App.
+- Select the right **Subscription**, **Resource Group** and **Region** where you what to deploy the Azure Function App.
 - Fill the Instance Details **Client ID**, **Client Secret**, **Tenant Domain**, **Publisher Guid**.
 - There is also a need of **Workspace ID** and **Workspace Key** from where Azure Sentinel is deployed.
 - The Content Types you can leave as default with **Audit.General**, or you can also add **DLP.All** as well.
 Or use only **DLP.All**.